Roald & Beatrix: The Tail of the Curious Mouse: Filming

-Title Sequence
+Title sequence

 The title sequence is animated to look like layers of cut out paper.
-It was made by Peter Anderson Studio and nominated for a BAFTA award at the British Academy Television Craft Awards in the category Television Craft | Titles & Graphic Identity in 2021.
+It was made by Peter Anderson Studio.
+The sequence won an RTS award in the category 'Design – Titles' in 2021, with the jury noting “these titles were, enchanting, playful and nicely put together.
+They were charming and original and were everything a title sequence should be”.
+The sequence was also nominated for a BAFTA award at the British Academy Television Craft Awards in the category 'Television Craft | Titles & Graphic Identity' in 2021.

 Critical reception

 Reviewing the book for the Financial Times, Suzy Feay wrote "a Christmas classic is born".
 Anita Singh at The Telegraph gave it three stars and called it "A sweet tale of a very unlikely meeting".
 The Spectator said it was "essential national viewing". while The Independent also gave it three stars with Adam White mentioning "This only-slightly-true Sky One film is gentle fun for all the family."
 Lauren Morris at The Radio Times gave it four stars, describing it as a "heart-warming Christmas tonic for fans of all ages."